xo/usql/README.md

 `usql` aims to eventually provide a drop-in replacement for PostgreSQL's `psql` command.
 This is on-going -- an attempt has been made in good-faith to provide support for the most frequently used aspects/features of `psql`.
-Compatability (where possible) with `psql`, takes general development priority.
+Compatibility (where possible) with `psql`, takes general development priority.

 ##### General